 - Goldman Sachs Bank USA engages in a number of business activities unique to the Bank, and conducts a number of key Goldman Sachs trading businesses and lending activities.

-You may also have an opportunity to experience a variety of roles and to work in offices around the world, including Bangalore, London, New York, and Salt Lake City.
+You may also have an opportunity to experience a variety of roles and to work in offices around the world, including Bengaluru, London, New York, and Salt Lake City.

 LEARNING AND PROFESSIONAL DEVELOPMENT